akaratkevich/ansible-juniper-lab-jncis-sp-public/README.md

 > NOTE:
 > This lab uses exaBGP that peers with `r3` to generate 172.16.%d.0/24 networks.
 Only requirement is to build the Docker image prior to deploying the lab.
 All files are located in ./docker folder.
 The Docker image is built from that folder with the following command:  docker build -t bgp-isp .

 eBGP peering with `r3` and `isp1` is part of the base config and deployed when the lab starts.
-The routes should be received on `r3` but not accepted yet, leaving the options of required filtering to the actual labs.
+The routes should be received on `r3` but not filtered.
 ```
 anton@r3> show bgp summary
 Threading mode: BGP I/O